Top WWE Superstar Announces Royal Rumble Spot - Wrestling Inc.

-As seen in the video below, Styles took to Twitter today and announced his Men’s Royal Rumble spot.
-Styles said he’s done everything in WWE except win The Rumble, so that’s why he’s declaring his spot.

-Styles is currently feuding with former partner Omos on RAW, but lost a singles match to the big man last week.
-He is also feuding with Grayson Waller in WWE NXT.
-Styles made his WWE debut in the 2016 Royal Rumble Match, but has not won a Rumble yet.
+This week’s RAW saw Big E declare his spot for the 30-Man Royal Rumble Match.
+He then took a singles loss to Seth Rollins.

-There are now 21 open spots for the 2022 Men’s Rumble.
-Styles joins WWE United States Champion Damian Priest, Austin Theory, Rey Mysterio, Dominik Mysterio, Montez Ford, Angelo Dawkins, Sheamus, and Jackass star Johnny Knoxville as confirmed entrants.
+There are now 20 open spots for the Men’s Royal Rumble.
+Big E joins Johnny Knoxville, Austin Theory, Rey Mysterio, Dominik Mysterio, Montez Ford, Angelo Dawkins, Sheamus, WWE United States Champion Damian Priest, and AJ Styles as confirmed entrants for the match.

 The 2022 WWE Royal Rumble is scheduled to take place on January 29 from The Dome at America’s Center in St. Louis, Missouri.
-Below is the updated card, along with AJ’s announcement video:
+Below is the updated card:

 30-Man Royal Rumble Match

-Johnny Knoxville, Austin Theory, Rey Mysterio, Dominik Mysterio, Montez Ford, Angelo Dawkins, Sheamus, WWE United States Champion Damian Priest, AJ Styles, 21 Superstars TBA
+Johnny Knoxville, Austin Theory, Rey Mysterio, Dominik Mysterio, Montez Ford, Angelo Dawkins, Sheamus, WWE United States Champion Damian Priest, AJ Styles, Big E, 20 Superstars TBA

 30-Woman Royal Rumble Match